-(b) WiFi connection probability $(e_i^d(t))$: We use the trace 2 to obtain the values of $(e_i^d(t) : i \in N, t \in T)$.
-Since trace 2 includes only 93 users, we repeatedly use their individual traces to generate N users' data, i.e., about N/93 users have the same $e_i^d(t)$.
+(b) WiFi connection probability $(e_i^d(t))$ : We use the trace 2 to obtain the values of $(e_i^d(t) : i \in N, t \in T)$ .
+Since trace 2 includes only 93 users, we repeatedly use their individual traces to generate N users' data, i.e., about N/93 users have the same $e_i^d(t)$ .
 We refer the readers to [4] to know how often users meet WiFi in the experiment.
-For 10 mins and 6 hours deadline, the average WiFi contact probabilities are 0.7 and 0.88, and the medians are 0.87 and 0.97, resp.
+To show the average pattern of $e_i^d(t)$ , for each deadline d, we draw the CCDF of WiFi contact probability in Fig. 4.
+For 10 mins and 6 hours deadline, the average WiFi contact probabilities are 0.7 and 0.88, and the medians are 0.87 and 0.97, respectively.

-(c) BS association $(s_i(t))$: The information on cell-level mobility is important in our model due to the (i) cell-level capacity constraint C{3g} (which requires to track the number of users in a cell) and (ii) congestion pricing (which applies difference prices depending on spatio-temporal information).
-Unfortunately, trace 1 does not include users' cell-level mobility mainly because of privacy, thus we combine trace 1 with the statistics from [13] that has the distribution on the number of distinct BSs visited by a user per day.
+(c) BS association $(s_i(t))$ : The information on cell-level mobility is important in our model due to the (i) cell-level capacity constraint $C{3g}$ (which requires to track the number of users in a cell) and (ii) congestion pricing (which applies difference prices depending on spatio-temporal information).
+Unfortunately, trace 1 does not include users' cell-level mobility mainly because of privacy, thus we combine trace 1 with the statistics from [21] that has the distribution on the number of distinct BSs visited by a user per day.
 At the first time slot, we assign user associations so that the number of users in each cell at the first time slot is proportional to the traffic volume of the cell at that slot (e.g. 8 a.m.) in trace 1.
-We assign handover probabilities (from the associated cell to other cells) to users so that (i) the expected number of users in each cell at the next time slot is proportional to the traffic volume in trace 1 and (ii) the number of visited BSs follows the statistics in [13], assuming that handovers are uniformly distributed among time slots.
+We assign handover probabilities (from the associated cell to other cells) to users so that (i) the expected number of users in each cell at the next time slot is proportional to the traffic volume in trace 1 and (ii) the number of visited BSs follows the statistics in [21], assuming that handovers are uniformly distributed among time slots.